Clergy housing allowance: Legal challenges to tax-free status

 In November 2013, the clergy housing allowance faced judicial opposition.
 In Freedom From Religion Foundation, Inc. v.
 Lew, the Federal District Court of the Western District of Wisconsin issued a decision holding that the allowance violated the Establishment Clause of the First Amendment.
-However, the Justice Department appealed to the Seventh Circuit Court of Appeals.
-The Court reversed the decision, ruling that the plaintiff did not have standing; therefore the tax-free status remained unchanged.
+The Justice Department appealed to the Seventh Circuit Court of Appeals, which reversed the decision, ruling that the plaintiff did not have standing; therefore clergy housing allowance's tax-free status remained unchanged.

-Because the reversal pertained to standing of the plaintiff and not to the merits of the case, the same case, with minor revision, was reinstituted by the Freedom From Religion Foundation in the same federal district court in 2017.
+Because the reversal pertained to standing of the plaintiff and not to the merits of the case, the same case, with minor revision, was filed again by the Freedom From Religion Foundation in the same federal district court in 2017.

-On October 6, 2017, the federal judge struck down the clergy housing allowance, ruling that the law is an unconstitutional violation of the First Amendment's establishment clause, "Congress shall make no law respecting an establishment of religion", because the law "does not have a secular purpose or effect and because a reasonable observer would view the statute as an endorsement of religion".

-The ruling only affects tax-free compensation paid to clergy, which the clergy uses to pay for the clergy's own home.
-The ruling does not affect housing actually owned by, or leased by, a church.
+On October 6, 2017, the federal judge struck down the clergy housing allowance, ruling that the law is an unconstitutional violation of the First Amendment's Establishment Clause, "Congress shall make no law respecting an establishment of religion", because the law "does not have a secular purpose or effect and because a reasonable observer would view the statute as an endorsement of religion".
+At the time, the ruling only affected tax-free compensation paid to clergy that clergy used to pay for the clergy's own home.
+The ruling did not affect housing actually owned by, or leased by, a church.

 On December 13, 2017, the federal judge ordered that any injunction should be stayed for 180 days pending resolution of any appeals, so the effect of the decision was not yet in effect.

 On March 15, 2019, the United States Court of Appeals for the Seventh Circuit ruled on the law exempting clergy housing allowances from income tax, saying that its effect was to "neither to endorse nor to inhibit religion".
 The Court of Appeals affirmed that Congress has the power to provide federal tax exemptions for religious organizations and that Congress has done so since at least 1802.
 The Court of Appeals stated that while any sort of financial interaction between a religious entity and the government may be considered a degree of entanglement, but the Establishment Clause of the United States Constitution is violated only with excessive entanglement.